datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 If you call the function `round()` with only one input, Python again tries to match the inputs to the arguments.
 There's no input to match to the `ndigits` argument though.
 Luckily, the internal machinery of the `round()` function knows how to handle this.
 When `ndigits` is not specified, the function simply rounds to the closest integer and returns that integer.
 That's why we got the number 2.

 How was I so sure that calling the function with a single input would work?
-Well, in the documentation, there are square brackets around the comma dn the `ndigits` here.
+Well, in the documentation, there are square brackets around the comma and the `ndigits` here.
 This tells us that you can call `round()` in this form, as well as in this one.
 In other words, `ndigits` is an optional argument.
 Actually, Python offers yet another way to show that a function has optional arguments, but that's something for the exercises.

 By now, you have an idea about how to _use_ `max()` and `round()`, but how could you know that a function such as `round()` exists in Python in the first place?
 Well, this is something you will learn with time.
 Whenever you are doing a rather standard task in Python, you can be pretty sure that there's already a function that can do this for you.
 In that case, you should definitely use it!
 Just do a quick internet search and you'll find the function you need with a nice usage example.
 And there is of course DataCamp, where you'll also learn about powerful functions and how to use them.
-Get straight it in the interactive exercises!
+Get straight to it in the interactive exercises!

 ```
 fam = [1.73, 1.68, 1.71, 1.89]